Rida-Projects/userlist_api/README.md

 - Data is loaded and indexed once at startup.
 - All API responses are served from memory with fast, predictable performance.
 - Pagination is first-class to ensure smooth frontend rendering and robust backend throughput.
-- The structure follows conventional Spring practices, keeping concerns cleanly separated and easy to extend.